Cvrouu/Master/Projets/Createmyvuln.md

     <p>
       <br />
     </p>
-    <p>Before all this, we didn't know what to choose.
+    <p>Before all this, i didn't know what to choose.
 To be honest, I had some ideas in mind but none were satisfying enough.
-From the first practical work, we thought of simply setting up a BadStore machine that would host several vulnerabilities depending on the chosen version.
+From the first practical work, i thought of simply setting up a BadStore machine that would host several vulnerabilities depending on the chosen version.
 As in the official website documentation:</p>
     <p>
       <br/>
     </p>